Brampton College Art

 Art

-The Art Department here at Brampton College promotes the development and practice of skills and develops students’ visual awareness and conceptual thinking, in a world that is increasingly dominated by visual information.
-There is an emphasis on experimentation, and students are encouraged to work in a dynamic and energetic way, as well as with sensitivity and care.
+The Art Department at Brampton College develops students’ visual awareness and conceptual thinking in a world that is dominated by visual information.
+Alongside the development of skills there is an emphasis on experimentation, and students are encouraged to work in a dynamic and energetic way, as well as with sensitivity and care.

-The skills achieved through studying A level Art are wide ranging.
-Students learn to think creatively, take risks with their work and ideas, be ambitious, playful and curious about the world.
-Students learn to reflect, research, analyse along with learning to work independently and manage time efficiently.
-These skills are applicable for any university course and area of life.
-Each year a number of students wishing to pursue art beyond their A level apply for an Art Foundation Course which provides a stepping stone to a range of other creative degree courses.
-The creative industries are one of the fastest growing in the UK and this is reflected in the broad range of creative courses available at university.
+Students learn to think creatively, take risks with their work, be ambitious, playful and curious about the world.
+Students learn to reflect, research and analyse along with learning to work independently and manage time efficiently.
+Each year a number of students apply for an Art Foundation Course which provides a stepping stone to a range of other creative degree courses.
 Architecture is also a popular choice for art students.
-For both of these applications, students will be required to present a portfolio of both A level work and their own independent work beyond the course, the preparation of which takes place in college.
+Our annual trip abroad gives students the opportunity to experience a wealth of art and culture first hand; destinations have included New York, Venice and Berlin.

 Art Courses

-During the first year of the course, students are introduced to an integrated practical, critical and theoretical programme of study.
-Students explore a wide range of media and processes.
-Learning is developed through group workshops, practical demonstrations and individual tutorials, supported by the use of sketchbooks, gallery visits and other appropriate support and research materials.
+During the first year students are introduced to an integrated practical and critical programme of study.
+Students explore a wide range of media and processes and begin to develop their ideas.
+Learning is developed through group workshops and individual tutorials, supported by the use of sketchbooks.
+After this broad introduction, students then begin to clarify their ideas for their Personal Investigation unit.

-The second year of the course is designed to build on the broad experiences of the first, allowing for greater focus and depth of study.
-Students continue with their practical studio-based work and are required to work more independently on their self-directed coursework unit.
-The Personal Investigation (coursework unit) – a highly developed personal project – is the focus for the first part of the second year.
-Here students also have the opportunity to demonstrate their analytical and research skills through an in-depth written component integrated within the practical unit.
+The second year of the course allows for greater focus and depth of study.
+Students continue with their Personal Investigation, working in a more self-directed way.
+Students also have the opportunity to demonstrate their analytical and research skills through an in-depth written component which is integrated within the practical unit.
+From February onwards, students work on their component 2 exam project, which culminates in a 15 hour practical exam.

 Art Departmental Features

 The department supports visiting artists and teachers and is keen to make connections with other schools.
-In past years recent graduates from the Royal Academy Schools visited the department to offer one to one tutorials with students.
+Recent graduates from the Royal Academy Schools have visited the department to offer one to one tutorials with students.
 This gave students real contact with young emerging artists and enabled them to gain an insight into studying at art school.
 We also annually participate in the Royal Academy Outreach Programme which consists of a one day life drawing workshop, allowing students to work from the unclothed figure in a challenging and diverse way.

 Art Staff